 Sign #8 – Drooling excessively

-For more information about Great Dane drooling, make sure to take a look at my dedicated article on the topic here.
+For more information on this topic, make sure to take a look at our dedicated article on Great Dane drool.

 Sign #9 – Shivering or shaking

-When your Great Dane is in pain or uncomfortable, you will notice they seem to shake or shiver even when it’s not cold.
+When your Great Dane is in pain or uncomfortable, you will notice it seems to shake or shiver even when it’s not cold.
 It’s kind of like when you are feeling under the weather, and you rub your arms or chest.

-When humans are sick, we like to snuggle up in a nice warm blanket to feel better, but unfortunately, not all dogs have this luxury and have developed their own way to cope.
+When humans are sick, we like to snuggle up in a nice warm blanket to feel better, but unfortunately, not all dogs have this luxury and have developed their own way of coping.

 Sign #10 – Excessive drinking